LinoBigatti/APIagb-dev/CONTRIBUTING.md

 For IO registers, use ``IO_``, and then the name of the register stated on [GBATek](https://problemkaputt.de/gbatek.htm), all uppercase.

 For IO options, use the name of the register in lowercase, for example, `dispcnt_`, and then the option name, the option value needs to be `1<<x` or `0` for binary parameters, and an inline function for decimal parameters.
-For example;
+For example:

 ```C
 static inline dispcnt_mode(u33 mode)